 Line a baking sheet with foil.
 Prick the potatoes with a fork 3-4 times.
 Lay on the baking sheet and bake in the oven for about 45 minutes until tender.
 Remove from the oven and set aside.

-While the potatoes are baking, line a baking sheet or dish with foil and lightly spray an even layer on the foil.
-In a mixing bowl add the chopped jackfruit along with all of the ½ tsp thyme, ½ tsp vegan chicken bouillon, 1 tsp garlic powder, and remaining spices (except for the sea salt) and mix until evenly coated.
-Spread in an even layer on the baking sheet and bake for about 20 minutes in the oven until edges are golden brown and jackfruit has dried out.
+While the potatoes are baking, line a baking sheet with foil or parchment paper and lightly coat with an even layer of cooking oil spray.
+In a mixing bowl add the chopped jackfruit along with ½ tsp thyme, ½ tsp vegan chicken bouillon, 1 tsp garlic powder, and remaining spices (except for the sea salt) and mix until evenly coated.
+Spread in an even layer on the baking sheet and bake for about 20 minutes in the oven until edges are golden brown and most of the moisture has dried out of the jackfruit .
 Remove from oven and set aside.

 Add kale or spinach to a pan with diced carrots and salt.
 Heat on medium low for about 15 minutes until the vegetables are warmed through and carrots are just becoming tender.
 Remove from heat and set aside.